FI 590 Internship in Finance (1 credit)

 FI 635 Fixed Income Valuation and Strategies (3 credits)

 Pre or Co-Req: FI 623.

 This course covers the pricing of fixed income securities, examining topics such as bond mathematics, term structure of interest rates, repurchase agreement market, pricing of default risk in the context of high-yield corporate bonds, foreign exchange risk in the context of foreign currency denominated bonds, and pricing prepayment risk in mortgage-backed securities.
 More advanced topics include the tools and their application under realistic assumptions in the real world, application of duration and convexity under realistic yield curve assumptions, risk and return in the high-yield bond market and related structured products, option-adjusted spread modeling in mortgage-backed securities pricing, the mortgage derivatives markets, and foreign currency denominated bond investment.This course requires econometric analyses that involve using the resources of the Trading Room.
 Assigned readings include journal articles from applied academic finance journals and research reports from Wall Street firms.

 FI 640 Equity Valuation (3 credits)

-Teaches students to value equity securities, starting with the top-down approach and industry analysis/forecasting.
-Examines valuation theory, models and applications.
+This course teaches students to value equity securities, starting with the top-down approach and industry analysis/forecasting.
+It examines valuation theory, models and applications.
 Students analyze the IPO process to gain a detailed understanding of equity market operation, issues that affect these markets and where they are headed.
 More advanced topics include the implications of financial statements on cash flow and risk, the exploration of valuing distressed or bankrupt companies, closely held firms, and venture capital situations.
-Requires extensive use of applied academic journals, the financial media, and resources available in the Trading Room.
+The course requires extensive use of applied academic journals, the financial media, and resources available in the Trading Room.

 FI 645 Derivatives (3 credits)